soxueren/atsd/administration/networking-settings.md

 # Network Settings

-If you’re anticipating a high data insertion rate with bursts of 100,000 packets per second or more, increase the maximum receiving buffer on Linux OS as follows and restart ATSD:
+Change networking settings if you’re anticipating a high data insertion rate via UDP protocol with bursts of 100,000 packets per second or more.

+## Increase the maximum receiving buffer on the operating system

 ```sh
  sudo sysctl -w net.core.rmem_max=8388608